-Kegel exercises are special exercises meant to tone up the pelvic floor muscles.
-These muscles support your pelvic organs firmly in place, while allowing urine, feces and other substances to be excreted at will, but under your control.
+Kegel exercises are special exercises that tone the pelvic floor muscles.
+These muscles support the pelvic organs firmly in place while allowing urine, feces and other substances to be excreted at will and in a controlled manner.

 Weakness of these muscles causes health conditions such as laxity of the vaginal opening and urinary incontinence, as well as pelvic organ prolapse.
 The pelvic floor can be made and kept stronger by using Kegel exercises to keep the muscles in shape.
 These exercises are also called pelvic floor muscle training, and are most commonly prescribed to treat stress incontinence in women, or as preventive measures to prevent weakening of the floor after childbirth.